|

 became clear from the discussion that it could well be her body in the box.
 The

-3 men, together with Menhennick's solicitor, went to
+three men, together with Menhennick's solicitor, went

-the Richmond police station
+to the Richmond police station

 and reported their suspicions.
 The next day a search was made of No. 2 Vine